 Treatment choices for colon and rectal cancer

-You and your healthcare provider will discuss a treatment plan that’s best for your needs.
+You and your healthcare provider will decide on the treatment plan that’s best for your needs.
+Treatment choices can include:

-Surgery is often done to remove the cancerous parts of the colon and rectum.
-Some surrounding tissue is removed as well, possibly including nearby lymph nodes.
+Surgery.
+This is the most common treatment.
+It's done to remove the cancer in the colon and rectum.
+Some nearby tissue is also removed.
+This may include nearby lymph nodes.

 Colorectal Cancer: Treatment Choices

-There are various treatment choices for colorectal cancer.
+There are many treatment choices for colorectal cancer.
 Which may work best for you?
 It depends on a number of factors.
-These include the type, size, location, and stage of your cancer.
+These include the cancer type, the tumor size and where it is, and the stage of the cancer.
 Factors also include your age, overall health, and what side effects you’ll find acceptable.

 Your healthcare provider is the best person to answer your questions.
-He or she can tell you what your treatment choices are, how successful they’re expected to be, and what the risks and side effects are.
+They can tell you what your treatment choices are, how well they’re expected to work, and what the risks and side effects are.
 Your healthcare provider may advise a specific treatment.
-Or he or she may offer more than one, and ask you to decide which one you’d like to use.
+Or you may be presented more than one potential treatment course and be asked to offer your opinion on the best choice for you.
 It can be hard to make this decision.
-It is important to take the time you need to make the best decision.
+It's important to take the time you need to make the best decision.

 Understanding the goals of treatment for colorectal cancer